awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In the AWS Management Console, the finding for this check includes the following message:

 ```
-Type mismatch Boolean: Add a valid Boolean value (true or false) for the condition operator .
+Type mismatch Boolean: Add a valid Boolean value (true or false) for the condition operator.
 ```

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
-"findingDetails": "Add a valid Boolean value (true or false) for the condition operator ."
+"findingDetails": "Add a valid Boolean value (true or false) for the condition operator."
 ```

 **Resolving the general warning**